Marietas/Plotly_Project/README.md

 ## Summary

  To facilitate the visualization of the analysis, we created a set of different charts and a dynamic dashboard using a JavaScript code.

+The dynamic dashboard included information such as: "Demographics" and "Type of Bacteria" per volunteer.